ntnu-itk-autonomous-ship-lab/psbmpc/README.md

 ## Dependencies

-- Matlab is used for the debugging and plotting functionality.
+- Matlab C API is used for the debugging and plotting functionality.
-- Eigen is used for the CPU and GPU version, with the 3.3.92 release being used.
+- Eigen 3.3.92 release is used for the CPU and GPU version.
 - CUDA and Thrust is necessary for the GPU version.

 ## Overall Structure